 Most tumors of the kidney are malignant (cancer), but some are benign (not cancer).
 There is no imaging test that can reliably tell if a kidney tumor is benign or cancerous.
 If you have been diagnosed with a kidney tumor or kidney cancer, it’s important to seek treatment as early as possible.

-If you have symptoms that may signal kidney cancer, your doctor will ask you questions about your health; your lifestyle, including smoking and drinking habits; and your family medical history; and questions related kidney cancer symptoms.
+If you have symptoms that signal kidney cancer, your doctor will ask you questions about your health; your lifestyle, including smoking and drinking habits; your family medical history; and questions related kidney cancer symptoms.
 Your doctor will then order tests to diagnose the problem.

 - Chest X-Ray

 Biopsy: A biopsy is the removal of a very small piece of suspected cancer tissue for examination under a microscope.
 This is the only way to definitively diagnose kidney cancer prior to surgery.
 The tissue is typically retrieved by an interventional radiologist, who uses imaging technology to help guide a long, thin needle to the suspected tumor.
 This is a minimally invasive procedure.